Mapy542/via/docs/USER_GUIDE.md

 **Causes:**

 - Sync is paused
-- File is in an ignored pattern (.git..., drive native files (docs), etc)
+- File matches an ignored pattern or the current native-document representation mode hides it
 - Network issues

 **Solutions:**

 1. Check if sync is paused (resume if needed)
 2. Click "Sync Now" to force sync
+3. Check the current native-document mode if the missing file is a Google Doc, Sheet, Slide, or other native type
-3. Check the activity log for errors
+4. Check the activity log for errors

 ### FUSE Not Working